Police Reform and Racial Justice Grant Program

 THE AWARDS

-In this third year of grant awards, the Conference is again inviting all its members, including its service members, to submit descriptions of police reform policies and/or programs that have been implemented and are showing evidence of progress in achieving reform and equitable justice goals in their cities.
+In this fourth year of grant awards, the Conference is again inviting all its members, including its service members, to submit descriptions of police reform policies and/or programs that have been implemented and are showing evidence of progress in achieving reform and equitable justice goals in their cities.
 Note that applications describing prospective programs or the startup of new, untried, programs will not be considered for grant awards.

-Also note that cities submitting applications in the first and/or second round of the grant program are not barred from applying for funding in this third round.
+Also note that cities submitting applications in the first and/or second round of the grant program are not barred from applying for funding in this fourth round.
 Unfunded applications previously submitted that have been updated based on additional experience may be resubmitted for consideration.
 Applications seeking awards for other efforts underway are, of course, also welcome, but only one application may be submitted by your city.

 The program’s panel of judges, which includes a former mayor and police chiefs and other recognized policing and equitable justice experts, will identify three cities to receive grant awards and three additional cities to be recognized for their outstanding efforts to advance equitable justice in policing.
-In this third year of the program, an award will again be made in each of three population categories:
+In this fourth year of the program, an award will again be made in each of three population categories:

 • $175,000 to one city of 300,000 or more residents;